ocschwar/rustwell/README.md

 Use THis as a template:
 http://docs.imbo-project.org/en/latest/usage/api.html#images-resource-users-user-images

-TODO: add ?ids=[] to the listing to filter by IDS.
+added ?id==ID to the listing to filter by ID (DONE)

 Getting the particular ID should get the image itself.
+(Using the object table later)